DFE-Digital/find-a-tuition-partner/docs/testing-strategy.md

 ## Pull Requests

 The [pull request](../.github/workflows/pull-request.yml) workflow is run whenever a PR is created or updated.
 This will build the service, run `dotnet test`, use docker compose to spin up the service, create the database and populate it with seed data then run the end to end tests against this temporary stack.
-The end to end tests will also check for accessibiliy violations.
+The end to end tests will also check for accessibility violations.

 Pull requests cannot me merged into `main` without the pull request workflow having run successfully.

 ## QA

-All commits to the `main` branch automatically trigger the [deploy to GPaaS](../.github/workflows/deploy-to-gpaas.yml) workflow.
+All commits to the `main` branch automatically trigger the [Deploy FaTP into Azure via Terraform](../.github/workflows/deploy-to-azure-via-terraform.yml) workflow.

 - `Target environment for the deployment` = `qa`
 - `Run database migrations and import data` = `true`
+- `Deploy to Azure Function App` = `true`
 - Runs full suite of end to end tests
-- Exception and performance anomaly alerts into Slack
+- Exception and performance anomaly alerts into Slack and via email
 - Manual QA and team sign off

 ## Staging

+The [Deploy to Azure](../.github/workflows/deploy-to-azure.yml) or In case you make modifications to the Terraform code, such as adding or modifying application settings configuration, use
-The [deploy to GPaaS](../.github/workflows/deploy-to-gpaas.yml) workflow is used to deploy to staging following manual QA and team sign off.
+[Deploy FaTP into Azure via Terraform](../.github/workflows/deploy-to-azure-via-terraform.yml) workflow is used to deploy to staging following manual QA and team sign off.

 - Deployment from `main` branch
 - Runs full suite of end to end tests